edanalytics/dbt_synth_data/README.md

 </details>

-### Statistical column types
+### Statistical data types
-Statistical column types can be used to make advanced statistical relationships between tables and columns.
+Statistical data types can be used to make advanced statistical relationships between tables and columns.

 <details>
 <summary><code>correlation</code></summary>